paulbauriegel/bachelor-thesis-medical-imaging/3-Medical-Imaging.md

 outperformed by simpler models such as rigid templates [10] or bag-of-features [44] DPM paper The Dalal-Triggs detector [10] -->

+While  sliding  window  approaches  never  completely disappeared, they had gone out of favor after the heydays of HOG [4] and DPM [7] d

 ### Neural Nets for object detection

 Even thought Machine Learning approaches have been proven to handle most imaging problems very well, the rise of neural networks seems to outperform these methods <!--source -->.
 All state-of-the-art algorithms in object detection are deep learning algorithms, commonly neural nets<!--source-->.
 This chapter will provide a brief introduction into neural nets, with the focus on convolutional neural nets.